 UK throws lifeline to self-employed hit by coronavirus

-The cap of 2,500 pounds per month is the same as the one for employees in the package of measures announced previously.
+The cap of 2,500 pounds per month is the same as that for employees in the package of measures announced previously.
 Together, the schemes for employees and the self-employed will protect around 80% of British workers, Sunak said.
-"What we have done will, I believe, stand as one of the most significant economic interventions at any point in the history of the British state and by any government anywhere in the world," Sunak said.
+"What we have done will, I believe, stand as one of the most significant economic interventions at any point in the history of the British state and by any government anywhere in the world," he said.

+About 15% of Britain's workers are self-employed, a bigger share of the workforce than any other Group of Seven rich nations apart from Italy.
+Working in tandem, the government and the Bank of England have been announcing enormous packages of measures to try and cushion the impact of the epidemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)